Mymyilmaz/idmanagement.gov/_ficampmo/ficampmo.md

 The Federal ICAM Community Technical Listserv (ICAM-COMMUNITY-TECH List) aims to provide a communications platform to share and discuss technical issues impacting the Federal ICAM Community.
 We hope to leverage the knowledge of ICAM Subject Matter Experts to identify, share, and hopefully resolve technical issues that exist in Agencies and Departments.
 This list is open to anyone with a .gov email.

-Subscribe by contacting the list owner: ICAM-COMMUNITY-TECH-request at LISTSERV.GSA.GOV with subscribe in the subject line.
+Subscribe by contacting the list owner: [icam-community-tech-request@listserv.gsa.gov](mailto:icam-community-tech-request@listserv.gsa.gov)  with subscribe in the subject line.

 ## Federal Public Key Infrastructure Policy Authority